 Shaping & Baking the Panettone (35 min + 3 hrs proving + 30 min baking)

-- Prep the pans.
-You'll need two 6-inch springform cake pans that are at least 3 inches deep.
+- You'll need two 6-inch springform cake pans that are at least 3 inches deep.
 You'll get a higher-rising loaf if you use a special panettone pan with 6-inch tall sides.
 Grease the pans lightly with butter.
 If you're using a shorter pan, line with parchment paper, and let the paper stick a few inches above the sides of the pan.

-- Serve.
-Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
+- Remove the skewers, sprinkle with sifted icing sugar, cut in wedges, and serve with generous amounts of salted butter.
 Leftovers can be frozen for up to 3 months and defrosted at room temperature.